Arize-ai/openinference/python/instrumentation/openinference-instrumentation-bedrock/README.md

 print(response_body["completion"])
 ```

-Now, all calls to `converse` are instrumented and can be viewed in the `phoenix` UI.
+Alternatively, all calls to `converse` are instrumented and can be viewed in the `phoenix` UI.

 ```python
 session = boto3.session.Session()